picmac/treazrisland/backend/README.md

    - **Storage**: choose between `STORAGE_DRIVER=filesystem` (requires `STORAGE_LOCAL_ROOT`) or `STORAGE_DRIVER=s3` (requires the MinIO/S3 settings from `.env.example`).
    - **ScreenScraper**: either populate `SCREENSCRAPER_USERNAME`/`SCREENSCRAPER_PASSWORD` directly for local experiments or use encrypted developer credentials (`npm run screenscraper:encrypt`).

 The configuration contract is enforced by [`src/config/env.ts`](./src/config/env.ts); the process stops on invalid settings with a descriptive error.
+The loader automatically reads the repository-level `.env`, so you only need to maintain one file during development.
+Override the path via `TREAZ_ENV_FILE=/absolute/path/to/env` when necessary.

 ## Database lifecycle